liveasyourlike/liveasyourlike/README.md

-# Hi there I am sreenu ponemoni👋

-**liveasyourlike/liveasyourlike** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+# Hi there, I'm Sreenu Ponemoni 👋
+I'm a dedicated **Salesforce Administrator & Developer** with 3.8 years of hands-on experience in Salesforce.com CRM and the Force.com platform.

 - 🔭 I’m currently working on ...
-Developing New Skills To My Profile
+Enhancing my Salesforce development skills through practical application in **Sales & Service Cloud**, specifically focusing on advanced **Apex** and **Lightning Web Components (LWC)**.
-- 🌱 I’m currently learning .....
-Various CRM Platforms to integrate  Each Other
+- 🌱 I’m currently learning ...
+Exploring integrations between various CRM platforms and deepening my expertise in modern Salesforce architectural patterns.
 - 👯 I’m looking to collaborate on ...
-Anything Specifically On SalesForce Development
+Any exciting Salesforce development projects, particularly those involving Apex, LWC, or complex integrations.
-- 🤔 I’m looking for help with ...Others Who have Passion in Enhancing The Efficiency
+- 🤔 I’m looking for help with ...
+Insights and best practices from experienced professionals passionate about enhancing Salesforce efficiency and innovative solutions.
-- 💬 Ask /Suugest me about ...
+- 💬 Ask /Suggest me about ...
+Salesforce development (Apex, LWC, Integrations), Salesforce administration, career advice in the Salesforce ecosystem, or project ideas!
-- 📫 How to reach me: ... https://sreeponemonisalesforceweb.netlify.app/
+- 📫 How to reach me: ...
+Visit my [personal portfolio website](https://sreeponemonisalesforceweb.netlify.app/) or connect with me on [LinkedIn](https://www.linkedin.com/in/sreenuponemoni/)!
 - 😄 Pronouns: ...
-Him
+He/Him
-- ⚡ Fun fact: ...No one can leave without any suggestions
+- ⚡ Fun fact: ...
+I believe every problem has a solution, and every conversation can spark a new idea!